NAL-i5K/AgBioData_GFF3_recommendation/Recommendations.md

   - **Summary**: There are no major changes from the previous SO specification.
 We recommend that the source field is used to define the source of the sequence feature concisely.
 Source is used to extend the feature ontology by adding a qualifier to the type field.
   - **Proposed changes to specification:** none
   - **Rationale**: The values used for this field vary widely as it's a free text field which can lead to parsing and interpretation issues for downstream software and data loading.
+  - **Best Practices**:
-  - **Best Practices**: We recommend that programs generating and consuming GFF3 follow the constraints outlined below and account for the fact that the feature can be a result of multiple tools in a pipeline.
+    - We recommend that programs generating and consuming GFF3 follow the constraints outlined below and account for the fact that the feature can be a result of multiple tools in a pipeline.
+    - Optionally, a pragma can specify the source.
+We recommend following the VCF specification for Info/ID: https://samtools.github.io/hts-specs/VCFv4.3.pdf.
+We discourage verbose use of this pragma.
   - **Validation**
     - It is not necessary to specify a source.
 If there is no source, put a `.` (a period) in this field.
     - Note that only spaces are allowed to represent whitespace.
 In general, follow the formatting requirements of the specification.
 From the GFF3 specification: "Literal use of tab, newline, carriage return, the percent (%) sign, and control characters must be encoded using [RFC 3986 Percent-Encoding](https://tools.ietf.org/html/rfc3986#section-2.1); no other characters may be encoded."